Maha Chor

+The film is primarily set in Bombay.
+An orphan boy has been raised by the people of a local colony, and has learned to steal in order to financially help them.
+While working for a ruthless businessman, the boy meets the princess of Raigadh and develops feeling for her.
+The businessman convinces the boy to pose as a disappeared prince, based on his resemblance to the prince.

 Plot

-Raju (Rajesh Khanna) is an orphan who is brought up by the people of a colony in the Juhu area of Bombay.
+Raju is an orphan who is brought up by the people of a colony in the Juhu area of Bombay.
 He lives as a son of all residents of the colony and helps them with their financial needs by stealing and because of this, he is often jailed for some months.
 He is affectionately called "Raju" by Hindus and "Khan" by Muslims.
-Prem Singh (Prem Chopra) intends to build a hotel in the colony and compels people to vacate the place or pay Rs.10000 as rent.
+Prem Singh intends to build a hotel in the colony and compels people to vacate the place or pay Rs.10000 as rent.
 Actually, the land belongs to Neetu, the princess of Raigadh.
 Prem urges Neetu to marry him so that he can own the land of Juhu.
-But Neetu (Neetu Singh) resists the proposal.
+But Neetu resists the proposal.
 Neetu's uncle manages to get the photograph of the prince and sends it to Raj Matha.
-Prince Rajeshwar (Rajesh Khanna) had been kidnapped by Prem's mother in his childhood to prevent him from inheriting the wealth of Raigadh palace and to make her son the heir for it.
+Prince Rajeshwar had been kidnapped by Prem's mother in his childhood to prevent him from inheriting the wealth of Raigadh palace and to make her son the heir for it.

 Raju steals a car of Prem Singh and gets caught when he tries to sell his car back to him.
 Seeing his intelligent innocence, he first uses him to transport smuggled kinds of stuff to Raigadh in the car.
 Neetu escapes from Prem and hides at the back of the car.
 While Raju drives towards to Raigadh, he finds her and takes her along with him.
-On the way, though they both fight, they develop a feeling for each other.
+On the way, though they both fight, they develop feelings for each other.
 Raju, who thinks he is not eligible for the princess, tries to kill his feelings.

 Prem recognizes the identity of lost Prince Rajeshwar in Raju.
 So he insists upon Raju to act like him in the palace, but Raju refuses as he cannot serve several years of jail as his colony people need him.
 Prem sets fire to the colony and this angers Raju.
 So he sets off to the palace where, without any effort, gets accepted by the Queen as Prince Rajeshwar, in spite of his repeated denials.
 The Queen identifies him through his photograph, burnt hand (actually he got burnt in the fire set in the colony) and the finger print of the Prince.
 But the astrologer who is working for Prem lies to the Queen that he is the real prince, thinking Raju is the man sent by Prem.